 How females and males differ in risk averse

-According to studies, it has been seen that female have a higher risk aversion than males.
+According to studies, it has been seen that females have a higher risk aversion than males.
 Also, married persons are generally more risk averse than non-married.

-It hard to do anything more than speculate how this would be reflected in the game of poker.
-Although, it’s reasonable to believe that female players would do few large big bets and raises without solid holdings.
+It hard to do anything more than speculate how this would be reflected in a game like poker.
+Still, it’s reasonable to believe that female players would do few large big bets and raises without solid holdings.
 The same hypothesis could accordingly be made for married persons.

-Poker is about gamble, and perhaps this is one reason why the game is traditionally dominated by men.
+Poker is about gamble, and perhaps that is one of the reasons why the game is traditionally dominated by men.

 On a professional level

-The most apparent ways to notice how a personality is reflected in a professional player is perhaps more in aspect of creativity versus mathematical approach.
+The most apparent ways to notice how the personality is reflected in a professional player is perhaps in aspects of creativity versus mathematical approach.
 Some poker players rely much on being creative in their game.
 They are trying more starting hands and will experiment more with representing bluffs based on psychology.
 Some other players with a predominantly mathematical approach will rely more on odds knowledge and decision tree supported thinking.

-I may absolutely be worth to study your opponent when playing live poker and in some degree make decisions based on assumptions concerning their personality.
-But beware, are you facing a skilled player, there is a risk that you will be fooled in your attempt to match his playing styles and his character.
+It could absolutely be worth to study your opponents when playing live poker and in some degree make decisions based on assumptions concerning their personality.
+But beware, are you facing a skilled player, there is a risk that you will be fooled in your attempt to match his playing styles with his character.